Hiking In Bako National Park

 Day Tours to Bako National Park

 If you would prefer, you can also grab a day tour from Kuching to Bako National Park.
-Ranging between $144 and $155 AUD they seem quite expensive but if you only have the day and don't want to be bothered with organising the trip, they might work for you.
+Ranging between $240 AUD they seem quite expensive but if you only have the day and don’t want to be bothered with organising the trip, this Bako national park day trip might work for you.

 Jenny Marsden - Charge The Globe